Campaigning

 Why we campaign

 We believe co-operation is at the heart of strong communities and is key to generating meaningful change.
-That’s why we are working with others who put young people and those with lived experience at the heart of their campaign work.
+That’s why we are partnering with others who put young people and those with lived experience at the heart of their campaign work.

-Our campaign heritage
+Our campaign history

 We’re not new to campaigning.